Sukheshkanna13/intel-ie-AI-manufacturing-assistant-/README.md

 Feel free to contribute, raise issues, or reach out with suggestions!

 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the GNU GPL 2.0 License and a PROPRIETARY LICENSE – see the LICENSE-DUAL file for details.